qhta/MyLib/Qhta.ObservableObjects/docs/readme.md

  It derives from ObservableCollectionObject class to notify collection changes.
  It uses ImmutableDictionary class to implement items.
  Its default enumerator moves on Values.

+The package also defines an interface IDispatcherBridge with Invoke (synchronous) and BeginInvoke (asynchronous) operations which should be implemented by using Dispatcher object (in WPF applications).